Reviews of Kiki’s Delivery Service (1989) and related work

 The effects of magic apparently include magic potions and prophecies, and witches’ familiars.
 Jiji doubles as a Disneyesque funny animal sidekick who loses the ability to talk when Kiki’s magic fades.
 No scholars or businessmen are shown taking an interest in any of this.
 Instead, incongruously, Tombo’s club project suggests that the huge ontological ramifications of magic are being forgotten like Jiji’s language as technology replaces some of the economic functions of witches.
 Clearly, Miyazaki put the solid emotional core above the internal logic of the setting; a step down from the harmony of Castle in the Sky (1986).

-The story is based on a book, like Miyazaki’s earlier work on World Masterpiece Theater (1969).
+The story is based on a book, like Miyazaki’s earlier work on World Masterpiece Theater.
 Perhaps Miyazaki didn’t have the power or the courage to depart from it into his usual, more mature mode of fantasy, but more likely, he didn’t have the runtime.